The Mansbridge Internship

-Mount Allison University is pleased to acknowledge the support of Peter Mansbridge, our University Chancellor, honorary degree holder, and CBC News chief correspondent, through the establishment of the Mansbridge Internship.
-It is meant to provide Mount Allison students with a unique leadership opportunity, which fosters the attitudes, abilities, and skills essential to active participation in an increasingly globalized and interconnected society.
-The Mansbridge Internship builds on the academic and extracurricular interests of students; enriches their academic and experiential learning; and creates opportunities for them to advance their leadership competencies through self-discovery, personal and interpersonal growth.
+The Mansbridge Internship was established by Peter Mansbridge, Mount Allison's former University Chancellor, honorary degree holder, and retired CBC News chief correspondent.
+The internship is meant to provide Mount Allison students with a unique leadership opportunity, which fosters the attitudes, abilities, and skills essential to actively participate in an increasingly globalized and interconnected society.

 Upon Completion of the Internship

-Once the internship finishes, the adjudication committee requires a 5-6 page summary report of the intern’s experience, a financial report, and a learning assessment.
-The student must also give a public lecture to share the results of his or her experience.
-These documents must be submitted within one month of the internship being concluded.
+Once the internship finishes, the adjudication committee requires a 5-6 page summary report of the intern’s experience and a financial report.
+The student must also complete a debrief survey, and give a public lecture to share the results of their experience.
+Reports and survey must be submitted within one month of the internship being concluded.
 Failure to do so may result in the revocation of the internship and return of funds provided.
-The lecture must be delivered within one month of the end of term in which the internship was conducted.
+The lecture must be delivered during International Education Month (October).

 Previous recipients of the Mansbridge internship have used the funding to pursue a variety of opportunities from volunteering with international non-profits, to conducting research with organizations abroad at world-renowned facilities.